Povidone iodine ophthalmic

 Povidone iodine ophthalmic may also be used for purposes not listed in this medication guide.

-A healthcare professional will apply povidone iodine ophthalmic while you are being prepared for eye surgery or medical procedure.
+A healthcare professional will apply this medicine while you are being prepared for eye surgery or medical procedure.

 Before taking this medicine